Nash Convergence of Mean-Based Learning Algorithms in First-Price Auctions: Main Results: Convergence of Mean-Based Algorithms

-\paragraph{The case of $|M^1|=1$.} The dynamics may not converge to a Nash equilibrium of the auction in time-average nor in last-iterate, as shown in the following example (see Appendix~\ref{app:main-result-proof} for a proof).
+In the case of $|M^1| = 1$, mean-based learning dynamics may not converge to a Nash equilibrium of the first-price auction in time average or last iterate, as shown in the following example.

-\begin{example} Let $v^1 = 10$, $v^2 = v^3 = 7$.
-Assume that players use the \emph{Follow the Leader} algorithm (which is $0$-mean-based) with a specific tie-breaking rule.
-They may generate the following bidding path $(b_t^1,b_t^2,b_t^3)_{t\ge 1}$: